tlsnotary/tlsn/notary/server/README.md

 In the config [file](./config/config.yaml), one can toggle the verbosity level for these crates using the `level` field under `logging`.

-One can also provide custom filtering logic by adding a `filter` field  under `logging` in the config file above, and use a value that follows tracing crate's [filter directive syntax](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html#example-syntax).
+One can also provide custom filtering logic by adding a `filter` field  under `logging` in the config file above, and use a value that follows the tracing crate's [filter directive syntax](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html#example-syntax).

 ---
 ## Architecture